Toggle menu

 Stockton is ranked 15th nationally for the level of binge drinking that its population reports.
 A recent survey identified that Stockton-on-Tees residents are more likely to drink heavily when they do drink compared to the North East average, with 26% of people admitting to drinking 10 or more standard drinks when they did have a drink.

-Alongside binge drinking, there are 26,440 individuals within Stockton who are estimated to be drinking at increasing risk levels (22-50 units per week for males, 15-35 units per week for females) and 8,723 drinking at high risk levels (greater than 50 units per week for males and 35 units for females).
+Alongside binge drinking, there are 26,440 individuals within Stockton who are estimated to be drinking at increasing risk levels (22 to 50 units per week for males, 15 to 35 units per week for females) and 8,723 drinking at high risk levels (greater than 50 units per week for males and 35 units for females).

 Although other measures of alcohol harm, such as alcohol related mortality or months of life lost due to alcohol are similar to the results seen across England, it does not mean further improvements within the Borough should not be made.